Skip to main content

 The resource profiles are assigned as follows (assuming supctl is logged in as tenant provider):

-supctl show system settings --fields resource-profile
+supctl show system settings --fields resource-defaults

 supctl show system sites --fields name,resource-profile